 Matthew Myatt – General Secretary

-Matthew is an instinctive and natural photographer with a reporter’s nose for a good story, with over 20 years experience within the industry.
+Matthew is an instinctive and natural photographer with a reporter’s nose for a good story, with over 20 years experience in the industry.
 He is a fearless interviewer, who does not duck asking awkward questions and is always ready with a follow-up.
 A qualified Private Pilot and an accomplished aerial filmmaker he is passionate about human rights, mental health, autism awareness, politics, and law; his work has made a valuable contribution to many publications and causes.
 Skilled in picture editing, ENG and streaming live from breaking stories, Matthew takes a particular interest in encouraging transparency in local and regional government and isn’t afraid of posing challenging and incisive questions to local and national politicians.
 Appointed Acting General Secretary in 2016, General Secretary in 2017 and elected General Secretary for five years in April 2018.

 Jon Bamborough (MBE) – NEC Chairman